Azure/azure-sdk-for-ruby/README.md

 Note: x64 Ruby for Windows is known to have some compatibility issues.

+### Notice
+For ruby version >= 1.9.3 and < 2.2.0, please install compatible Nokogiri(version >= 1.6.8), otherwise the installation using old version of bundler or all version of rubygems will report failure.

 # Getting Started with Azure Service Management

 ## Install the rubygem package